agelmahdi/News-APP/README.md

 7. Coroutine Scope:
    - Every coroutine must start in a coroutine scope.
      - Global scope, means this will live as long as our application does,
        of course if coroutine finishes its job it will be destroyed and not kept alive util the apps dies, but let say coroutine still has instructions to do but apps dies it also dies because of Global scope.

+     - ViewModel Scope: A scope bound to a view model.
+Use this when including the architecture components ktx library.
+       This scope binds coroutines to the view model.
+When it is destroyed, the coroutines running within the ViewModel’s context will be cancelled automatically.
+     - Custom Scope: A scope bound to an object extending Coroutine scope.
+When you extend CoroutineScope from your object and tie it to an associated Job, you can manage the coroutines running within this scope.
+For example, you call job = Job() from your activity’s onCreate and job.cancel() from onDestroy() to cancel any coroutines running within this component’s custom scope.
        - if the main tread finishes his work, means all other threads or coroutines will be canceled.

 9. Difference between delay and sleep?
    - Delay: only pause the current coroutine and not block and whole thread.